May 17, 2018, Israel

 Visit our other site as well for more photos and information

-Sensei Lawrence is rebuking the class, insulting the students, no mercy!
+Sensei Lawrence is rebuking the class, insulting the students; no mercy!
 He is the Bad Ass, the Tough Guy, the ultimate warrior.
-Students are quitting, the class size is reduced to half.
+Students are quitting, the class size is reduced by half.

 And then he has a vision.

 He sees himself as a 12 year old boy.
-Now he is the one on the receiving end of insults and abuse from a person in a more dominant and powerful position.
-Perhaps that made him strong, perhaps that made him resilient but it also made him bitter.
+Now is the one on the receiving end of the insults and abuse from a person in a more powerful and dominant position.
+Perhaps that made him stronger, perhaps that made him more resilient, but it also made him bitter, unhappy.
 He is traumatized by his past.
 It was not a positive experience.
 Ultimately this bitter abuse did not contribute to making him a healthy adult.
-He is not a yet successful adult.
+He is not yet a successful adult.
 He still has lessons to learn and internalize.

 He comes back to class, with a different attitude.
-Now he sees in his students himself, I was you.
+Now he sees in his young students, himself.
+I was you.
 Now he understands them better.
-Yes, he wants to make them tough but he must take another approach.
+Yes, he wants to make them tough but he must adopt a different approach.
 He sees their insecurities, their fears, their dreams.
 He understands that with the correct approach he can have a huge impact on their lives.

 Now when he looks at them he sees himself.
-Now when he looks at them he sees a young person who is really trying but still struggling, still facing many obstacles.
-Now he understands that their lack of success, their lack of "Bad Ass" is not due to lack of desire.
-Even young artists needs grooming and guidance.
+Now when he looks at them he sees a young person who is really trying his best but still struggling, still facing many obstacles Now he understand their lack of success, their lack of "Bad Ass" is not due to lack of desire.
+Even young artists need grooming and guidance.

-When I was young I thought that all those cool choreographed martial arts movie scenes were the real deal.
+When I was young I thought that all those cool choreographed martial arts movie scenes were the real thing, a reflection of reality.
 As I advanced through decades of training I understood them for what they were; entertainment.

-I have trained with some of the "Baddest", toughest fighters on the planet.
-A list of these men would be a "Whos' Who" of martial arts legends.
+Let's get real.
+I have trained with some of the "Baddest", toughest fighters on the planet; a veritable list of "Whos' Who" of martial arts legends.
 None were abusive to me.
-None were insulting, none ever deliberately hurt me.
+None were insulting or disrespectful.
+None ever deliberately hurt me.

+Myth exposed.
 Among the Japanese, Kyokushin Karate was known as the "hard karate".
 When I would be discussing karate training with other martial artists and they would ask, what style do you train in?
-I would answer, Kyokushin Karate with Oyama.
+I would answer, Kyokushin Karate with Shigeru Oyama.
 The room would turn silent.
-Even the Japanese would back off and say...Respect, that is the toughest Karate.
+Even the Japanese would back off and say...Respect that is the toughest karate.

-And yet I recall my arrival.
-Sempai Terrao humbly greeting me and welcoming me to the dojo.
+And yet I recall my arrival, my first impressions of this tough-as-nails school.
+Sempai Masaki Terrao humbly greeting me and welcoming me to the dojo.
 Sensei Romero offering constant support and encouragement.
-Even the grand master Oyama himself always had a kind word.
+Even the grand master himself, Shigeru Oyama, always had a kind word.
 And these guys were tough, very tough.

-And now as my students stand in front of me I remember.
-I was you.
-I was once standing where you are standing now.
-I too was a beginner, I was new, I recall putting on the white belt.
+And now as my students stand in front of me, I remember; I was once standing where you are standing now.
+I too was a beginner, nervous and full of trepidation.
+I too recall putting on the white belt for the first time.
 I recall my first stripe on my belt.
 I was you.

-I know that what looks easy for the instructor can be confusing for the student.
-I was you.
+I know that what looks easy for the instructor can be very confusing for the student, I was you.

 And I know how far I have come, and I know how far you can go.
 I was you.

-When we look at our students we must remember that we were once standing in their shoes, we were them, and we must again put ourselves in those shoes.
+we look at our students we must remember that we were once standing in their shoes, we were them, and we must put ourselves in those beginner shoes again.

 Start Your REAL Training TODAY